You’ve planned a visit, and now you’re looking for awesome hikes in Kennebunkport.

 Yes, there are delightful restaurants – great decks from which to enjoy an afternoon beverage – and shopping options galore.

 How about getting out and going for a walk?
-There are wonderful walking options close to Dock Square in Kennebunkport – all close enough to ride your bike to if you choose to make more of an adventure out of it.
+There are lovely walking options close to Dock Square in Kennebunkport – all close enough to ride your bike too if you choose to make more of an adventure out of it.

 St. Anthony’s Franciscan Monastery

-The trails of this 66-acre estate are open to the public and afford incredible vantage points of the Kennebunk River as it flows towards the sea.
-Enjoy the quiet beauty and solitude of the many paths – through manicured gardens, past outdoor shrines and grottos, through the woods, and the river.
+The trails of this 66-acre estate are open to the public and afford incredible vantage points of the Kennebunk River as it flows toward the sea.
+Enjoy the quiet beauty and solitude of the many paths – through manicured gardens, past outdoor shrines and caves, the woods, and the river.

 Getting to the Monastery – 0.5 miles from Dock Square – cross over the bridge into Kennebunk.
 At the light with Route 35, make a left onto Beach Avenue.
 St. Anthony’s is on your left.
 There is ample parking for bikes or cars.